Google Search Campaigns are one of the most popular forms of online advertising.

 Then, input a basic keyword that’s related to what you’re looking to sell.

 So, in my case, I’ve entered ‘fishing rods.’

 Upon doing so, I’m presented with the following page.

 This page can be a little bit overwhelming at first, so let’s break it down.

-Below that, you’ll notice that I’ve highlighted the tab called ‘Ad group ideas.’
+Below that, you’ll notice that I’ve highlighted the tab called ‘Keyword by relevance’

 This is essentially where Google has grouped search and display keywords into topics.

-You might notice, however, that a lot of these keywords aren’t that useful for people who are in the business of selling fishing rods.
+You might notice also, however, that a lot of these keywords aren’t that useful for people who are in the business of selling fishing rods.